 About the Program

 If you’re considering a career in automotive repair, IWCC’s Automotive Mechanics study program will prepare you for an entry-level position in just one year.
-This program is certified by the National Automotive Technicians Education Foundation and the Automotive Service Excellence.
-The Lake Manawa Auto Dealers Association has endorsed the program.

 Students complete a minimum of 42 contact hours of parts procurement orientation that’s included as part of extensive lab work.
 Graduates of this program will leave with the skills needed to go into business for themselves or work for an employer.